 Elvis Presley is reputed to have once said, “values are like fingerprints: nobody’s are the same, but you leave them all over the things you touch.”
 Well, this project is at the center of the Venn diagram of both values and fingerprints, so stay sharp – this stuff matters.

-Are you getting the hang of coordinators now?
-I hope so!
 Make sure and tell the world about your progress – you’re making some real steps forward.

 Need help?
 Tweet me @twostraws!